-At times, the impact of worry on my body left me feeling utterly exhausted.
-I began to experience headaches, stomach upsets, dizziness and literally felt weak all over my body.
-(However, at the time, I didn’t link my worry to the crippling symptoms I was experiencing in my body).
+At times, the impact of worry left me feeling utterly exhausted.
+I experienced headaches, stomach upsets, and dizziness.
+At the time, however, I didn’t link my worry to what I was experiencing in my body.

-Eventually, I found a way transform my relationship with worry; not by changing anything in my outer life, but by shifting the relationship within myself.
-As a result, I now feel at ease within my body and self, most of the time.
-Of course, I still have moments when worrying thoughts pop up; but when I do, I know what I need to do.
-I can apply the strategies that work, and quickly help myself restore a sense of balance and ease within myself.
+Now, I feel at ease within my body and self.
+And when worrying thoughts do arise, I know what to do.
+I can apply the strategies that work, and quickly restore a sense of balance within myself.

-Just as worry is learned over time, the ability to feel at ease and calm within our body and mind can be learned too (and it might be simpler than you think).
-With practice, your tendency to worry will naturally dissolve…and you’ll start to feel at peace within yourself and with the world.
+Just as worry is learned over time, the ability to feel at ease and calm can be learned too.
+With practice, your tendency to worry will naturally dissolve; you’ll start to feel at peace within yourself and with the world.

-To help you overcome worry in your life, I have three strategies I’d like to share:
+To help you overcome worry in your life, I have three strategies I’d like to share with you:

-Worrying is in no-way productive, and no amount of worrying will change a situation.
+Worrying is in no-way productive.
+No amount of worrying will change a situation.
 Ever.
-Reminding yourself of this fact, and consciously recognising what you can and cannot control in a situation is empowering.
+Reminding yourself of this fact, and consciously recognising what you can and can’t control, is empowering.

-If there’s positive action you can take right now to change the situation that worries you, then take action.
+If there’s positive action you can take to change a situation that worries you, then take action.
 Immediately.
-If there’s no action for you to take right now, then reassure yourself that there’s nothing you need to do until you receive more information.
+If there’s no action you can take right now, then reassure yourself that there’s nothing you need to do until you receive more information.

 You can create an experience that’s full of worry, or one that’s calm.
 It’s your choice.
 Remember, thinking is not a form of action!

 When you get consumed by worry, it’s helpful to remember that a thought is just a thought.
 A thought is not reality.
-So often we perceive our thoughts as reality, when instead, we’re simply living in our predictions of what the future will be, or allowing ourself to be stuck in the past.
+So often we perceive our thoughts as reality; we spend time predicting the future, or ruminating over the past.

-Whether you have worrying thoughts or not, the world will remain the same.
-Ask yourself, “if you didn’t have the worrying thought, how would your experience be different?”
+Whether you worry or not, the world remains the same.
+Ask yourself: if you didn’t have this worrying thought, how would your experience be different?

-It’s also entirely up to you how much you ‘invest’ in the thoughts you have.
-Just because you have a thought, it doesn’t mean you need to put energy behind that thought.
-See if you can you notice your worrying thought without buying into it.
-Can you let the thought be there and acknowledge it, without allowing yourself to be consumed by it?
+Just because you have a thought, it doesn’t mean need to invest energy in that thought.
+See if you can you notice your thought without buying into it.
+Can you acknowledge your ‘worrying’ thought without allowing yourself to be consumed by it?

-3. Be present to your whole self (not just your thinking).
+3. Be present to your whole body (not just your thinking)

-By being present in your whole-self (rather than having all your energy concentrated in your mind) you’ll naturally start to feel more at ease.
+By being present in your whole body, rather than focusing your energy in your thoughts, you’ll naturally start to feel more at ease.

 Want articles + inspiration delivered to your inbox?
 Join here: